tsubaki/AnimatorLikeAnimatoin/README.md

 Animator (mecanim) are good system for animation. powerful retargeting, statemachien, and IK, support sprite animation.

-but, almost developer does not use it. it is complex, to dirty project, and request a lot of GUI operation. some project will match animator, but some project does not match. if you have unmatch projects, animator make a lot of pains.
+but, unfortunately, almost developer can’t use it. it is complex, make dirty project, and request a lot of GUI operation. it make the pain. some project will match animator, but some project does not match. if you have unmatch projects, animator make a lot of pains.

-I'm looking for ways to reduce the pain in this repository.
+I'm looking for ways to make the pain easier.

 ---